On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions

-It is easy to verify that if a $p$-Ahlfors regular measure $\mu$ exists on $(X,d)$, then the $p$-dimensional Hausdorff measure $\sH_p$ is also $p$-Ahlfors regular and the Hausdorff dimension of $(X,d)$ is $p$.
+It is easy to verify that if a $p$-Ahlfors regular Borel measure $\mu$ exists on $(X,d)$, then the $p$-dimensional Hausdorff measure $\sH^p$ is also $p$-Ahlfors regular and the Hausdorff dimension of $(X,d)$ is $p$.
 Therefore, the existence of a $p$-Ahlfors regular measure is a property of the metric $d$.
 The \emph{Ahlfors regular conformal dimension} of a metric space $(X,d)$ is defined as

-The attainment problem for the Ahlfors regular conformal dimension of the standard (two dimensional) Sierpinski carpet is a well-known open question \cite[Problem 6.2]{BK05}.
-An important motivation for studying the attainment problem is Cannon's conjecture in geometric group theory.
-Cannon's conjecture states that every finitely generated, Gromov-hyperbolic group $G$ whose boundary (in the sense of Gromov) is homeomorphic to the 2-sphere is a Kleinian group.
-Bonk and Kleiner show that Cannon's conjecture is equivalent to the attainment of Ahlfors regular conformal dimension of the boundary of such a group \cite[Theorem 1.1]{BK05}.
-Our results and proof techniques will make it clear that there are similarities between the attainment problems for Ahlfors regular conformal dimension and the conformal walk dimension.
-We hope that some of the methods we develop towards Gaussian uniformization problem has applications to the attainment problem for Ahlfors regular conformal dimension.
+The attainment problem for the Ahlfors regular conformal dimension of the standard (two-dimensional) Sierpi\'{n}ski carpet is a well-known open question \cite[Problem 6.2]{BK05}.
+An important motivation for studying this attainment problem is Cannon's conjecture in geometric group theory.
+Cannon's conjecture states that every finitely generated, Gromov-hyperbolic group $G$ whose boundary (in the sense of Gromov) is homeomorphic to the $2$-sphere is isomorphic to a Kleinian group, i.e., a discrete group of M\"{o}bius transformations on the Riemann sphere.
+Bonk and Kleiner have shown that Cannon's conjecture is equivalent to the attainment of Ahlfors regular conformal dimension of the boundary of such a group \cite[Theorem 1.1]{BK05}.
+Our results and proof techniques will make it clear that there are similarities between the attainment problems for Ahlfors regular conformal dimension and conformal walk dimension.
+We hope that some of the methods we develop towards the attainment problem for conformal walk dimension will have applications to the analogous attainment problem for Ahlfors regular conformal dimension.